 Industry events are another opportunity for adding creating attention-grabbing content, especially if you add input from other attendees or speakers.
 For a great resource on how to get started check out, “How to Attend a Conference and Take It Over.”

 And, if you need help finding an event, check out Curata’s list of marketing conferences.

 When you speak to other people in your industry about news and events that affect you all, you probably don’t consider that these stories are unlikely to break out of your industry and hit major publications.
-Identifying the areas that have a natural cross-over with the mainstream can help you to gain larger levels of coverage and success.
-Click To Tweet

-A good way to garner ideas from others in your organisation is to utilise the 6-3-5 brainwriting process.
+A good way to garner ideas from others in your organization is to utilize the 6-3-5 brainwriting process.
 Developed by Bernd Rohrbach and originally published in German sales magazine Absatzwirtschaft, the technique asks for six people to write down three ideas each on a specific topic.
 They have five minutes to complete the task before exchanging pieces of paper with the person on their right and repeating the exercise.
 After just half an hour you should have 108 ideas, at least some of which should be good enough to run with.

 If you don’t have six people handy, the exercise can also be done with four, five or seven participants.
 Groups that are any bigger can become unmanageable so it’s important to keep your team small, agile and productive.